Maria Fontosh

 Maria Fontosh (born 5 June 1976) is a Ukrainian born Russian soprano residing in Sweden.
 She made her debut as Rosina in The Barber of Seville in 2001 at the Royal Opera House in Stockholm, which was also broadcast on national TV.

-Background
+Early life and education

 Fontosh was born in Ukraine but grew up in Russia where she studied piano, singing and conducting.
 After moving to Sweden she conducted studies at the Falun Conservatory of Music, the Royal Swedish Academy of Music (Kungliga Musikaliska Akademien) and the University College of Opera (Operahögskolan).
 Fontosh graduated from the University College of Opera in Stockholm in December 2001.

+Career

 In 1999, Fontosh won 3rd prize in the Mirjam Helin International Singing Competition in Helsinki.
 In 2002 she won the third prize in Plácido Domingo's Operalia International Opera Competition in Paris.

-On 5 September 2007, Fontosh sang at the Värmland Classic Festival together with José Carreras, among the pieces was Franz Lehár's "The Merry Widow".
+On 5 September 2007, Fontosh sang at the Värmland Classic Festival together with José Carreras, among the pieces was Franz Lehár's The Merry Widow.